 It is also recommend that Council prepare an Activity Centres Strategy for the City to strengthen and reinforce this approach.

 The design and layout of new suburbs provides an opportunity to encourage housing diversity.
 This Housing Strategy recommends that Council undertake a similar approach to that adopted by the Housing Framework Plan, and encourage medium density housing in proximity of proposed activity centres, transport nodes and open space.
 It also advocates that new residential subdivision developments include a range of lot sizes to enable housing choice and diversity across the area.
 These principles should also be reflected in the subdivision layout for Development Plans and Precinct Structure Plans as well as urban design principles developed for the area.

-OBJECTIVE Provide a diverse housing stock for all residents of Latrobe to enable a wide range of housing choice.
-ACTIONS Insert a new 'Housing' Clause into the Municipal Strategic Statement consistent with the directions contained in this Strategy.
+Insert a new 'Housing' Clause into the Municipal Strategic Statement consistent with the directions contained in this Strategy.
 Ensure new residential development in Greenfield areas provides for diversity of lot sizes and housing types in accordance with the principles established by the Housing Framework Plan.
+Include the Residential Urban Design Guidelines as a Reference Document to the Latrobe Planning Scheme. types in accordance with the principles established by the Housing Framework Plan.
 Include the Residential Urban Design Guidelines as a Reference Document to the Latrobe Planning Scheme.
+Scheme.
 Rezone land and introduce revised schedules in accordance with the directions of the Residential Framework Plans prepared for each town.
 Prepare an Activity Centre Strategy for Latrobe City.
 Undertake a review and amend Small Town Structure Plans to ensure appropriate opportunities to support greater diversity in housing types (e.g. ageing in place etc) and manage future housing growth.
-Encourage the master planning of Compact Living Precincts identified in the Housing Framework Plan to facilitate the development of integrated, high quality precincts with an identifiable sense of place.
+Encourage the master planning of Compact Living Precincts identified in the Housing Framework Plar to facilitate the development of integrated, high quality precincts with an identifiable sense of place.